Rainworth: Lindhurst Wind Farm

-Veolia then launched an appeal against the Secretary of State's decision but this was eventually withdrawn in October 2012.

 Transport

-The National Cycle Network travels north to south through Rainworth and into Sherwood Forest.

-The main road running through Rainworth is Southwell Road East.
-The A617, which opened in 2000, by-passes the village to the north.
+The main road running through Rainworth is the B6020 Southwell Road East.
+The A617 dual-carriageway bypasses the village to the north; it opened in 2000.

-The village is served by bus routes 27, 28, 28B and 141.

-The nearest railway station is Mansfield.
-The local station, Blidworth and Rainworth, closed in 1965.

-The nearest airport is East Midlands.
+Stagecoach East Midlands is the area's bus operator; routes connect Rainworth with Nottingham, Mansfield, Newark and Sutton-in-Ashfield.

+The nearest National Rail station is at Mansfield, which is a stop on the Robin Hood line connecting Nottingham with Worksop; services are operated by East Midlands Railway.
+Blidworth and Rainworth railway station once served the area; it was a stop on the Rolleston Junction-Mansfield line and was closed in 1965.

+The National Cycle Route 6 travels north to south from Keswick to London; from Worksop, it passes through Rainworth and into Sherwood Forest.

+East Midlands Airport is located 28 mi to the south-southeast in Castle Donington, Leicestershire.

 Media

-The local paper covering the area is the Mansfield and Ashfield Chad which has a separate edition for the Sherwood area.
+The local paper covering the area is the Mansfield and Ashfield Chad, which has a separate edition for the Sherwood area.

 Local for the area radio includes Mansfield 103.2 FM, BBC Radio Nottingham and 96-106 Capital FM.
 Rainworth receives BBC Radio 1, 2, 3 and 4 from either Holme Moss or Sutton Coldfield.

 Rainworth is covered by the Central ITV and BBC East Midlands TV regions broadcast from the Waltham transmitting station.